 1. Leaning forward with one arm hanging.
 Using the other arm, brace against a chair or railing for support.

-2. Then swing your hanging arm gently in side, back and forth and circular motions.
+2. Then swing your hanging arm gently to the side, back and forth , as well as circular motions.

 3. Return to an upright position, slowly.